 For instance, using a boar bristle beard brush can often benefit the beard and even stimulate the growth, but brushing too aggressively, too often, or immediately after the shower, is guaranteed route to a thinning beard.

 On top of this, washing the beard too often can make it dry and brittle, damaging the facial hair over time.
-Some experts claim that the healthiest beard is the 3-day beard, so washing it just a couple times per week isn’t a bad idea at all.
+Some experts claim that the healthiest beard is the 3-day beard, so washing it just a couple of times per week isn’t a bad idea at all.

 Lastly, many beard products like beard oils and balms, use ingredients that are known as DHT-blockers.
 Thinking you’re “nourishing” the beard and dousing your face with these, can end up accidentally thinning the facial hair instead.